Billy Findlay

 William Findlay (born 29 August 1970) is a Scottish former footballer who played as a midfielder.
 Findlay began his senior career with Hibernian, making just over 100 appearances for the Easter Road side before moving back to hometown club Kilmarnock in the mid-1990s.
 From there, Findlay spent a year with Ayrshire rivals Ayr United before a short spell with Queen of the South.

 After leaving senior football, Findlay played for Maybole up until the mid-2000s.

-Findlay is now active on the darts scene and indeed is deadly on the double 10.
+Findlay is now active on the darts scene and indeed is deadly on the double 10, he also occasionally dabbles in emptying HGV's.